EQAR/deqar-docs/docs/data_submission.md

 Fields and accepted types are as described in [Report Data Elements](report_data.md) above.
 The full definition of request and response objects can be find in OpenAPI format under:

 <{{ deqar.root }}/submissionapi/v2/swagger/>

-**Important:** Please do **not** include institution data (such as name, location, etc.) in your Submission Request Object.
-The corresponding fields are deprecated and will be removed in version 2 of the Submission API.
-Identify institutions by one single [identifier](architecture_data_model.md#institution-identifiers) only (DEQARINST ID, ETER ID, local or other identifier).
-New institutions [must be added separately beforehand](institution_data.md#institution-data-elements).

 ### Report File Submission Endpoint